 One hard-earned life lesson many older writers bring to their new scribbling career is a tolerance for delayed gratification.
 With age comes the insight that some things are worth waiting for–including a book launch.
 Although we all want to get our books on the street as fast as possible, you may have to hold off for a few months if you want advance readers.
 There are several reasons you want to seriously consider allowing time to send advance reader copies (ARCs) of your book to selected readers.
 Arguably the most important reason is to send ARCs to your “street team,” a group of volunteers who promise to read your book and post a review on launch day to help drive your book to the top of the rankings.

 In addition, if you know some writers with published books, ask them to read ARCs and provide book blurbs.
 These are very useful as back cover matter and for populating the reviews section of your Amazon page.
 Normally you’ll put no more than three blurbs on the back cover.
-Depending on what the blurber says and who s/he is, you may only want one or two.
+Depending on what the blurber says and who they are, you may only want one or two.

 You can also use advance copies to get full reviews by submitting your book to the growing number of book blogs, most of them genre-specific, that have sprung up like mushrooms over the last decade.
 You may also choose (although I recommend serious research and much caution) to submit an advance copy of your book to a paid book review service like Kirkus or BookLife.
 Be advised–they ain’t cheap and they may try to upsell you other services.